dianpeng/pure/README.md

 Pure implements a _ONE_ pass lexing/parsing/interpreting phase.
 This is OK for configuration, because user just need to grab the final value for each item inside of the configuration.
 However, Pure is _NOT_ a good candidate for general script, especially some part of the code will be executed multiple times.
-A Fibonacci recursive implementation in Pure will be undreds times slower than a native implementation in C. However, if the execution flow is just one time pass , then Pure's speed is way more than enough and even better than some famous script language.
+A Fibonacci recursive implementation in Pure will be
+_HUNDREDS_ times slower than a native implementation in C. However, if the execution flow is just one time pass , then Pure's speed is way more than enough and even better than some famous script language.

 # Build